thery/GeometricAlgebra/README.md

 This is an update of the original project [GeometricAlgebra](http://www-sop.inria.fr/marelle/GeometricAlgebra/).
-The project should now be compatible with Coq 8.19.2
+The project should now be compatible with Rocq 9.0

 Simply run `make` to compile the relevant files.